 Whatever limiting beliefs we’re carrying around can be totally transformed if we soak up the right information with consistency.
 Some of those limitations you may not even realize exist yet.
 Be extremely particular about what you’re allowing in your eyes, ears and heart.
 It makes us who we are, so choose wisely!

 Hindsight is always 20/20.
 In my pro-rodeo journey so far, there have already been some powerful learning curves that I didn’t see coming.
-I wanted to share some of these insights with you, so you can make the most of every moment in advance to be as prepared as possible when opportunities come your way.
+This isn’t about me, but I wanted to share some of these insights so YOU can make the most of every moment in advance to be as prepared as possible when opportunities come your way.

 I believe in you, look forward to hearing about your successes and seeing you out on rodeo road! 🙋